tejazz/patang/README.md

 ```
 npm i --save patang
 ```
-You can go ahead and require it wherever you need to use it,
+You can go ahead and require it wherever you need to use it.
 ``` javascript
 // sample file: ./index.js
 const patang = require('patang');